 - Is currently licensed as a hygienist in good standing in another state, District of Columbia, or a territory of the United States.

 - Have no disciplinary actions or felony convictions.

 - Proof of completion of 12 hours of CE in accordance with TSBDE Rule §104.1 taken within the preceding 12 months.

 - Complete the TSBDE Jurisprudence Assessment within 12 months immediately prior to application.

 - Hold a current BLS CPR certification, must have hands on demonstration of skills.

-Completed Dental Hygiene Licensure Application and fee There is no application fee for military active duty, retirees, military active duty spouses.
+- A fully completed Dental Hygiene Licensure Application and fee.
+There is no application fee for military active duty, retirees, and military active duty spouses.

 - 1- 2×2 passport photo

-- Your head must face the camera directly with full face in view
+- Your head must face the camera directly with a full face in view.

 - You must have a neutral facial expression or a natural smile, with both eyes open.